Strymon Volante Magnetic Echo Machine Pedal

 Parameters

-At your disposal are parameters such as Wear, which emulates how worn a tape machine has become.
+At your disposal are parameters such as Wear, which emulates the wear and tear on a real tape machine.
 Low Cut filters either the high or low frequencies, Mechanics is essentially the modulation and the Recording Level is the blend with the dry signal.
 It also uses a built-in spring reverb, with its strength controlled by the Spring dial.

 The Repeats dial allows for infinite delay and feeds back beautifully with high Wear or Echo settings.
 The Spacing knob switches up the ratio of repeats – Silver and Golden allow repeats to merge together as time goes on, while Even and Triplet produce more straightforward timings.

-What makes the Volante brilliant is how the effect will change like the real tapes or spinning drums as you change settings in real time.
+What makes the Volante brilliant is how the effect changes like the real tapes or spinning drums as you alter settings in real time.
 You can achieve off-kilter warbling and drastic pitch changes.
-Great for putting your own stamp on proceedings.
+Great for putting your own stamp on things in a recording environment.

 Utility